Gin-TrungSon/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 # IVisualFactory vs IVisual

 - Each visualizer implements the IVisualFactory interface.
 This is the type that gets registered in the VisualFactoryRegistry.
 IVisualFactory is responsible for creating IVisuals (as the name implies).
-- The main function in IVisualFactory is `IVisual CreateVisual(Message message, MessageMetadata meta)`.
-As that function signature implies, each IVisual represents the visualization of one specific message.
+- The main function in IVisualFactory is `IVisual GetOrCreateVisual(string topic)`.
+As that function signature implies, each IVisual represents the visualization of one specific topic.
 - There can be many IVisuals active at once.
-The key idea here is that a single visualizer doesn't just show one visualization at a time.
-For example, maybe we have only one visualizer for Point messages, but it might be required to draw multiple points - when there are Point messages being sent on multiple topics for example.
+The key idea here is that a single visualizer is not necessarily responsible for just one visualization at a time.
+For example, maybe we have only one visualizer for Point messages, but it might be required to draw multiple points, when there are Point messages being sent on multiple topics.

-We don't make any assumptions about what a visualization needs to do (user-defined visualizations just run arbitrary code within the Unity scene, so they can really do whatever the user wants - spawn prefabs, move objects around, play audio... whatever works), but we do provide some useful components;
+We don't make any assumptions about what a visualization needs to do (user-defined visualizations just run arbitrary code within the Unity scene, so they can really do whatever the user wants - spawn prefabs, move objects around, play audio... whatever works), but we do provide some useful components.

 # HudPanel and HudWindows